Frequently Asked Questions:

 Q: How much does the service cost?

 A: Services are billed on a per task basis.
-See our services and pricing tab for a per task labor cost.
-Each repair task has its own individual price x the number of times the task is performed to a given part.
-IE: Cylinder boring & hone is $75 per hole (task), thus 2 cylinders = $150.
+See our services and pricing tab for a per-task labor cost.
+Each repair task has its own individual price multiplied by the number of times the task is performed to a given part.
+For example, cylinder boring & hone is $75 per hole (task), thus 2 cylinders = $150.
 Each cylinder may need a different number of services performed based on how a given part has worn.
 This can only be determined after Phase 1 evaluation.

 Q: Do I need to take my cylinder jug apart before I send it to you?

-A: For cylinder jugs, we only need the base casting with the sleeves and your original pistons w/ pins.
+A: For cylinder jugs, we only need the base casting with the sleeves and your original pistons with pins.
 Make sure to mark your pistons in relation to the cylinder they came out of.
-All other parts and pieces should be removed: Dowel pins and cam chain tensioner parts.
+All other parts and pieces should be removed: dowel pins and cam chain tensioner parts.

 Q: Can I mail it to you first for the evaluation?